triggermesh/knative-sources/zendesk/README.md

 Alternatively you can base on the manifests at the config repo to build a set of kubernetes manifests that use your customized images and namespace.

+## Create Zendesk Integration

 ## Deploy a Zendesk Source

-**An instance of the Zendesk Source is created by applying a manifest that fullfills its CRD schema.
-Accepted and REQUIRED Spec parameters are:**
+An instance of the Zendesk Source is created by applying a manifest that fullfills its CRD schema.
+Accepted Spec parameters are:

-- `email` associated with a valid Zendesk account.
-- `username` for basic authentication between Zendesk andthe    Source.
-- `subdomain` for the Zendesk tenant.
+- `subdomain` for the Zendesk tenant being used.

-**A Zendesk Source also REQUIRES that a secret `zendesksource` exists populated with a the following parameters:**

-- `token`  for the Zendesk API.
+- `email` associated with THE Zendesk account.
-- `password` for basic authentication between Zendesk and the Source
+- `token` generated from Zendesk admin site for the integration.

-**Note that `username` and `password` are _defined_ here and can hold arbitrary values.
-They are not coming from or are populated by any external service.
-These two parameters will be used while registering the webhook and then passed to the Source to use in the validation process of the Webhook 'POST' requests.**
+- `webhookUsername` that will be used to verify event callbacks.
+- `webhookPassword` that will be used to verify event callbacks.

+All parameters are required.

+Note that `webhookUsername` and `webhookPassword` are arbitrary values and will be used from zendesk to sign requests, and at the Zendesk source to verify them.

 Example Secret Deployment: